Kenai Backcountry Lodge Seasonal Management

 - Problem solve unique remote lodge logistics

 - Ensure daily activities are booked and guide staff are available

 - Be capable of performing any of the lodge duties from hospitality to guiding to cooking with a positive team outlook

-- Competent with computers and Windows operating system; working knowledge of Microsoft Word and Excel
+- Competent with computers and Windows operating system; working knowledge of Microsoft Word, Excel and Google Drive

 - Excellent organizational skills and attention to detail

 - Ability to manage, train and schedule guide, hospitality and maintenance staff while providing constructive feedback to enhance their job performance

 - Ability to multitask and problem solve under time restraints